Chart Color Schemes

 Glebe - Forest Lodge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 40 projects likely affecting the region.
-Notable initiatives include New Sydney Fish Market, Cowper Street Social Housing Development, Wentworth Park Rd in Glebe, and Elger Street Social Housing.
-The following list details those projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 40 projects likely impacting the area.
+Key projects include New Sydney Fish Market, Cowper Street Social Housing Development, Wentworth Park Rd, Glebe, and Elger Street Social Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.